tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ### Evaluation

+In addition to the existing train-evaluate solution provided by `model.fit`, we also support a dedicated evaluator task to be used, aka sidecar evaluator.
+Users will then have two evaluation schemes to choose from: alternating evaluation, or sidecar evaluation, or both, depending on their needs.

+#### Built-in, alternating evaluation in `model.fit`

-If `validation_data` is provided, and certain conditions are satisfied, `model.fit` also runs evaluation via `model.evaluate` API every epoch, in an train-evaluate alternating manner.
-As described above, at this time, only coordinator is used for `model.evaluate` evaluation, and we plan to extend this to worker-distributed evaluation when visitation guarantee is supported.
+If `validation_data` argument is provided, and certain conditions are satisfied, `model.fit` also runs evaluation via `model.evaluate` API every epoch, in an train-evaluate alternating manner.
+As described above, at this time, only the coordinator is used for `model.evaluate` evaluation, and we plan to extend this to worker-distributed evaluation when visitation guarantee is supported.

+#### Sidecar evaluation

+In addition to the built-in evaluation `model.fit` provides, sidecar evaluation is also supported with a [recommended user flow](https://www.tensorflow.org/tutorials/distribute/parameter_server_training#side-car_evaluation).

+##### SidecarEvaluator API

-In addition to the built-in evaluation `model.fit` provides, sidecar evaluation is also supported with the `SidecarEvaluator` [API](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/distribute/sidecar_evaluator.py).
-User is expected to kick start an additional task `evaluator`, in which the python program runs a `SidecarEvaluator` as follows:
+We plan to propose a `SidecarEvaluator` API in a separate RFC for user’s convenience: with this, user is expected to kick start an additional task `evaluator`, in which the python program runs a `SidecarEvaluator` as follows:

 ```